 Causes of Fever in Dogs

 Fevers in both dogs and humans are often symptomatic of an underlying condition that is causing the fever to occur.
-Dogs may develop a fever in an attempt to ward off infection or inflammation from a variety of different conditions.
+Dogs may develop a fever in an attempt to ward off bacteria, viral infections, illness or inflammation from a variety of different conditions.

 For example, if a dog is suffering from an ear infection, a urinary tract infection, an infected or abscessed tooth, a bacterial or viral disease, an infected bite, or an infection of organs, then he may subsequently experience a fever as a symptom of the underlying infection or inflammation.